lindonroberts/academic-website/content/talk/austms2020/index.md

   postcode:
   country:
 summary:
-abstract: "When variational regularisation methods are used to solve inverse problems, they suffer from the drawback of having potentially many parameters which the user must specify.
-A common approach to handle this is to learn these parameters from data.
-While mathematically appealing, this strategy leads to a bilevel optimisation problem which is difficult to solve computationally.
-Theoretically, algorithms for bilevel learning rely on access to exact solutions to the lower-level regularisation problem, but this condition is not guaranteed in practice.
-In this talk, we describe a novel approach using dynamic accuracy derivative-free optimisation for solving bilevel learning problems.
-This approach still retains convergence guarantees but allows the regularisation problem to be solved inexactly and hence is able to be implemented in practice.
-Using problems from image analysis, we demonstrate that our approach dramatically reduces the computational requirements of bilevel learning.
-This is joint work with Matthias Ehrhardt (Bath)."
+abstract: "Derivative-free optimisation (DFO) methods are an important class of optimisation routines with applications in areas such as in image analysis and data science.
+However, in model-based DFO methods, the computational cost of constructing local models can be high.
+As a result, these algorithms are not as suitable for large-scale problems as derivative-based methods.
+In this talk, I will introduce a derivative-free method based on exploration of random subspaces, suitable for nonlinear least-squares problems.
+This method has a substantially reduced computational cost (in terms of linear algebra), while still making progress using few objective evaluations."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: 2020-08-31
+date: 2020-12-09
-#date_end: 2020-08-31
+#date_end: 2020-12-01T11:29:01+11:00
 all_day: true

 # Schedule page publish date (NOT talk date).
-publishDate: 2020-10-08T16:26:27+11:00
+publishDate: 2020-12-01T11:29:01+11:00

 authors: []
 tags: []